Jim Smith’s Victory Slate is fraught with financial irregularities

-McCollum’s revised campaign reports came on the heels of a reporter’s examination of a missing transfer between Smith’s “Friends of Jim Smith” campaign fund and the Victory Slate candidate’s account, which Smith had deployed for years to put other Democratic Party candidates into office.
+McCollum’s revised campaign reports came after a reporter questioned money transfers between Smith’s “Friends of Jim Smith” fund and the Victory Slate candidate’s account, which Smith had deployed for years to put other Democratic Party candidates into office.

-In addition to Pugh, the slate’s success stories include bankrolling Scott Shellenberger’s ascent to Baltimore County state’s attorney in 2006 and Cathy A. Bevins’ election as 6th District county councilwoman in 2010.
-(Bevins’ relationship with McCollum has remained tight, with McCollum serving as her treasurer and campaign manager.)
+In addition to Pugh, the slate’s success stories include bankrolling Cathy A. Bevins’ election as 6th District county councilwoman in 2010.
+(Bevins’ relationship with McCollum has remainstight, with McCollum serving as both her treasurer and campaign manager.)

 When Smith ended any personal aspirations for higher elective office, he transferred $97,664.97 from his Friends account, but it failed to show up in the Victory Slate’s records.